 Effectively the users browser on the mobile device becomes “the ATM card” with a cryptographic secret “Minus the PIN” being stored in the browser.
 The user simply needs to register their browser on any device to the service, select a PIN and consequently log on easily with a 4 digit PIN which only they know and the browser on their device which only they have.

 M-Pin is different to deploying any other 2 factor authentication solution.
-Not only is it simple to use, MIRACL has made it fully open source and free to use on a core managed service.
-It can be branded, changed and integrated any way necessary.
+Not only is it simple to use, MIRACL has made it inexpensive to deploy on any service or app.
+It can be branded, changed and integrates without imposing any additional user steps.

 What do you think of the current verification models adopted and trending with service providers at the moment?
 Do you worry about the authentication solution you are currently using for your own business?
 Let us know your thoughts on verification vs authentication.